mongodb/docs/source/high_availability.rst

   Nearest(tag_sets=None)

-Note that since most database commands can only be sent to the primary of a replica set, the :meth:`~pymongo.database.Database.command` method does not obey the Database's :attr:`~pymongo.database.Database.read_preference`, but you can pass an explicit read preference to the method::
+Note that since most database commands can only be sent to the primary of a replica set, the :py:meth:`~pymongo.database.Database.command` method does not obey the Database's :attr:`~pymongo.database.Database.read_preference`, but you can pass an explicit read preference to the method::